D&D: Five NPCs That Prove It’s Awful Good To Be Lawful Good

-Athron Thatch is a scholar and minor magic-user residing in a small town or perhaps a small community within a larger city.
-While not as powerful as archmages, Athron is nevertheless interested in doing the right thing by promoting community where he can, whether by organizing dinners to make sure that people who can’t eat, can–or by providing lectures and education to the urchins in the thieves’ guild, Thatch is a positive influence where he can be.
+Athron Thatch is a scholar and minor magic-user residing in a small town or community.
+While not a powerful archmage, Athron is nevertheless interested in doing the right thing.
+For him, this takes the form of promoting community where he can.
+Sometimes that’s organizing dinners to make sure that people who can’t eat, can.
+Other times it’s by providing lectures and education to the urchins in the thieves’ guild.
+Thatch is a positive influence where he can be.
 He might serve as a source of arcane or otherwise esoteric information, or a quest-giver if something were to happen to the people he cares about.

 Algard, Seventh Scion of the Order of the Sphere, is an abjuration wizard who works powerful protective spells.
 Algard might first encounter the players when they accidentally destroy one of the Order’s magical wards, meant to keep a deadly monster (or other evil threat) at bay from a local town, and now Algard must demand the PCs’ help if they are going to keep the town near their wizard tower safe.

 Happy Adventuring!
 What does lawful good look like to you?
 Tell us about your LG examples in the comments!